 n other industries, like retail, brands optimize everything around Customer Lifetime Value (CLV).
 CLV is the projected cash flow from a guest, based on their recency, frequency, and spend.

-Tech and e-commerce companies, and even hedge funds have been utilizing CLV for decades to help leaders fine-tune day-to-day operations.
+Tech companies, particularly e-commerce, and even hedge funds have been utilizing CLV for decades to help leaders fine-tune day-to-day operations.

 So how can restaurants adopt CLV?
-Two leading CFOs, Matt Wilber from bartaco and Paul Potvin of California Fish Grill, joined author and Wharton professor Peter Fader (who pioneered the field of CLV nearly 20 years ago) and Wisely’s CEO Mike Vichich to discuss their playbooks.
+Two leading CFOs, Matt Wilber from bartaco and Paul Potvin of California Fish Grill, joined author and Wharton professor Peter Fader (who pioneered the field of CLV nearly 20 years ago) and Wisely’s CEO Mike Vichich to discuss their playbooks for restaurant customer lifetime value.

 The conversation kicked off by defining what it means to build a business around the theory of customer centricity.

-Both CFOs shared how pivoting towards using Customer Lifetime Value as a key metric in their businesses is redefining ops and revealing insights, in many ways.
+Both CFOs shared how pivoting towards using Customer Lifetime Value as a key metric in their restaurants is redefining ops and revealing insights, in many ways.

 Potvin shared that California Fish Grill’s focus on CLV is revolutionizing the idea of a sound marketing budget.
 “My cost of acquisition where we right now might think it needs to be 5, 10, or 20 bucks, that might be able to be a hundred dollars because the lifetime value of that guest is thousands of dollars.”
 Potvin said.